qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 atlas generator.

-.. index:: Composer template, Map template
+.. index:: Layout template, Map template

 Sample Session
 ==============

-Before you start to work with the Print Composer, you need to load some raster or vector layers in the QGIS map canvas and adapt their properties to suit your own convenience.
-After everything is rendered and symbolized to your liking, click the |newComposer| :sup:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.
-You will be prompted to choose a title for the new Composer.
+Before you start to work with the print layout, you need to load some raster or vector layers in the QGIS map canvas and adapt their properties to suit your own convenience.
+After everything is rendered and symbolized to your liking, click the |newLayout| :sup:`New Print Layout` icon in the toolbar or choose :menuselection:`File --> New Print Layout`.
+You will be prompted to choose a title for the new layout.

 To demonstrate how to create a map please follow the next instructions.